NAH, SURELY NOT?

 However, the medical community has pulled off a brilliant stroke of marketing (brainwashing might be a better term) by changing the name of these degenerative changes from "Degenerative Osteoarthritis" to "Degenerative Joint Disease" (DJD) ---- thus convincing millions of Americans that they have a "disease" in their spines.
 Let's take a look at the truth behind most cases of joint degeneration.

-Interestingly enough, the known cause of degeneration in any joint, is loss of, or abnormal motion in that joint.
+Interestingly enough, a know cause of degeneration in any joint, is loss of, or abnormal motion in that joint.
 This is true whether we are talking about knees, wrists, ankles, spines, etc. If a joint is not moving properly (for any reason), it is wearing; and if it is wearing, it is moving even worse.
 Repeat this cycle ad finitum, and joint deterioration becomes like a snowball rolling down a mountain.
 The faster it rolls, the bigger it gets, and the bigger it gets, the faster it rolls.
 Although doctors know this, they will rarely tell you about it.
 They will run test after test after test over a period of years, telling you that nothing is wrong with you ---- until one day, these degenerative changes finally show up on an MRI or CT.
 This is when you will be told you have a "disease".

 What you need to understand is that DJD is not a disease in any real sense of the word.
 It is a mechanical problem that has fed itself to the point is wearing joints out.
 Bear in mind that most of the time, this is driven not simply by abnormal joint mechanics, but by poor diet, obesity, a sedentary lifestyle, and numerous sources of INFLAMMATION.
-If you will take the time to understand inflammation, and do the things it takes to control it (HERE), you can help your cause tremendously.
+If you will take the time to understand inflammation, and do the things it takes to control it, you can help your cause tremendously.

 The beauty of the approach taken by Dr. Schierling at Schierling Chiropractic LLC, is that the approach is meant to attack joint degeneration on all of the fronts.
-We break the scar tissue that restricts joint motion, adjust the joints to fire off mechanorectptors to the brain, and then put people on strengthening, stretching, and rehab programs to restore joint function.
+We break the scar tissue that restricts joint motion, adjust the joints to fire off mechanorectptors to the brain (HERE), and then put people on strengthening, stretching, and rehab programs to restore joint function.